chenyingyu-main/Interactive-Lab-Hub/Lab 4/README.md

 #### Chaining Devices and Exploring Interaction Effects

+**Feedback on Original Prototype**
+> Feedback from Thomas Knoepffler and others
+> - The purpose of the device was not originally clear, he believed it seemed like there should be drawers to be pulled out.
+> - The openings may be too small depending on the user.
+> - The labels of morning, noon, and night restricted the usage of the device.

 **🔁 Prototype Iteration**

 >We made some adjustments to the look and logic of our prototype.